How Archery can Help you get Taguchi\’s Point

 Taguchi held that quality decreases as variation from the target specification increases.
 In other words, “loss in value” increases as variation increases.

-If you think of archery, when you hit the bull’s-eye your quality is “as required” and there is no loss …but the more you miss the bull’s-eye by, the greater your loss even if you are still hitting the target (are within “tolerance”) and not missing it altogether.
+If you think of archery, when you hit the bull’s-eye your quality is as required and there is no loss …but the more you miss the bull’s-eye by, the greater your loss even if you are still hitting the target (are within “tolerance”) and not missing it altogether.

 As it’s a useful way to explain the thinking behind the Taguchi Loss Function (the name of which is enough to scare people) so I thought it would be good to share it.